myTerminal/getting-started-with-programming/web/01-html.md

 ## Beginning with HTML

 Time for some [theory lessions](http://htmldog.com/guides/html/), get to see what HTML is in a bit more detail.
 Just read, understand and move on.
-Optionally you can skip a few detail and visit back later when you feel like.
+Optionally you can skip a few details and visit back later when you feel like.

 ## A More Formal Introduction to HTML